tvdboom/ATOM/docs_sources/user_guide/data_management.md

 internally to a dataframe of sparse columns.
 Read more about pandas' sparse data structures [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/sparse.html).
-The same conversion takes place when a transformer returns a sparse matrix, like for example the [Vectorizer](../../API/NLP/vectorizer).
+The same conversion takes place when a transformer returns a sparse matrix, like the [Vectorizer](../../API/NLP/vectorizer) for example.

-Note that a dataset can only benefit from sparsity when all it's columns are sparse.
-Mixing sparse and non-sparse columns is not advised and can cause estimators to decrease their training speed or even crash.
+Note that ATOM considers a dataset to be sparse if any of the columns is sparse.
+A dataset can only benefit from sparsity when all its columns are sparse, hence mixing sparse and non-sparse columns is not recommended and can cause estimators to decrease their training speed or even crash.
 Use the [available_models](../../API/ATOM/atomclassifier/#available-models) method to check with models have native support for sparse matrices.

 Click [here](../../examples/nlp) to see an example that uses sparse